pinedamg/mage2dock/DOCUMENTATION/content/contributing/index.md

 ## Want a Feature
-You can request a new feature by submitting an [Issue](https://github.com/laradock/laradock/issues) (it will be labeled as `Feature Suggestion`).
+You can request a new feature by submitting an [Issue](https://github.com/mage2dock/mage2dock/issues) (it will be labeled as `Feature Suggestion`).
 If you would like to implement a new feature then consider submitting a Pull Request yourself.

 ## Update the Documentation (Site)

-Laradock uses [Hugo](https://gohugo.io/) as website generator tool, with the [Material Docs theme](http://themes.gohugo.io/theme/material-docs/).
+Mage2dock uses [Hugo](https://gohugo.io/) as website generator tool, with the [Material Docs theme](http://themes.gohugo.io/theme/material-docs/).
 You might need to check their docs quickly.

 Go the `DOCUMENTATION/content` and search for the markdown file you want to edit